 Company Directors And Legal Contracts: A Linkilaw Guide

-Just like a movie director is in charge of the daily film production a company director is in charge of the day-to-day running of a company.
+Just like movie directors are in charge of the daily film production, company directors are in charge of the day-to-day running of a company.

 However, when choosing, employing and dismissing a director there are strict rules in place as to what you can and cannot do.

-So, how can you make sure your business director makes everything run smoothly?
+So, how can you make sure your company directors make everything run smoothly?

 (1) Know The Difference Between A Director And A Shareholder